dherrera-code/Weather-Forecast-App/README.md

 I couldn't get the search function to work well enough to fill up the Favorites page but i see that you can remove and add to it so good job there

+need to add input validation before saving into sessionStorage